vdods/fabric/sdk/node/dockerized-unit-tests-readme.md

 ### Todos and Notes

--   The main thing to do is to add detection of the unit test docker service return code and then automate running the whole suite of unit tests.
-See http://blog.ministryofprogramming.com/docker-compose-and-exit-codes/
+-   The main thing to do is to clean up the docker-compose files (using layering) and to move them into the test/fixtures directory, so they're not clogging up the hfc root dir.